zeisler/zeisler.github.io/_posts/2015-01-08-json-api-rails.md

 end
 {% endhighlight %}

-Method present, which located in the parent controller class, calls the proc and degates the response and status to the Rails render.
+Method present, which located in the parent controller class, calls the proc and delegates the response and status to the Rails render.

 Here is a simple example of inside a business logic class.